JaydevSR/FermionXYModels.jl/README.md

 - `FermionIsingChain`: The quantum XY model for $\gamma=1$.

+## FermionBasis

+the `FermionBasis` constructor can be used to construct an iterator over the binary basis of fermion chains.
+It accepts the following arguments:

+   **Arguments:**
+   - `n_sites::Int`: The number of sites in fermion chain.
+   - `states::Tuple=(-1, 1)`: A keyword argument taking the integer representation of filled and unfilled sites.

 ## Correlations and Probabilities
 - `correlation_matrix`: Calculates the correlation matrix of the chain given by $G_{ij} = \langle a_i^\dagger a_j\rangle$.
 Has two methods, one takes a `FermionXYChain` as argument.
 Other takes the agruments: